Where can I find information about admission and the graduate program?

 Is there a minimum GRE score for admission?

 We judge each applicant by his/her total merits and circumstances.
 Standardized test scores are viewed in relationship to the letters of recommendation, GPA as recorded on transcripts, and a focused/well-written statement of purpose.
 Although the department does not have a specific minimum GRE requirement, we wish to ensure that our students are adequately prepared to pursue graduate work.
 Higher scores may increase your chance of admission and for funding consideration.

 According to the UCSB Graduate Division, applicants whose native language is not English are required to take the TOEFL or the IELTS.
 Exemptions or exceptions to this requirement will be considered for those students who have completed an undergraduate or graduate education at an institution whose primary language of instruction is English.
 Proof must be provided by sending the final/official transcripts associated with the degree.

 The campus minimum TOEFL score for consideration is 550 when taking the paper-based test (PBT) and 80 when taking the internet-based test (IBT).
 The department requires a minimum score of 600 for the written test or 80 for the internet based test.
 Our minimum IELTS score for consideration is an Overall Band Score of 7.

 What is your admission rate and how many students usually receive funding support?

 Our acceptance rate is usually about 1 in 3.
 Our entering class size is about 8 students, all of whom receive 5-year financial aid offers.
 These offers include fellowship money as well as Teaching Assistantships.
 In the first year, most financial packages are primarily fellowship-based, with one Teaching Assistantship.
 In subsequent years, most financial aid comes in the form of two Teaching Assistantships, with fellowship funding to cover all fees and tuition.

 What is the size of your entering class?

-The entering class size varies between about 10-15 students per year.
+The entering class size is about 8 students.